RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 In 1986 Nintendo would open up its licensee program to allow other developers to create software for the Famicom [^12].
 It was then on the lookout for talented programmers to make use of the 6502 chip which was relatively uncommon at the time of its launch (although had been used in the Commodore 64).

-Presumably many developers would write code for the C64 taking into account the memory model of the NES and test their code via burning an EPROM cartridge.
+Presumably many developers would write code for the C64 taking into account the memory model of the NES and test their code via burning an EEPROM cartridge.

 It is likely that developers who managed to get an official license from Nintendo were given some basic documentation about the hardware such as the memory map, PPU and APU.
 It would then be up to the developer to create their own development environment [^3].